-- This heritage statement has been prepared by Lanpro Services Limited on behalf of Taylor Wimpey Manchester to inform a reserved matters application (pursuant to outline consent 3/2015/0895) for Phases 5 and 6 of the residential development at land at Higher Standen Farm and Part Littlemoor Farm, Clitheroe (hereafter referred to as the 'study site').
-It is located within the administrative boundary of Ribble Valley Borough Council. - 1.2 This assessment provides a heritage impact assessment of the proposed development and has been prepared in compliance with the National Planning Policy Framework (NPPF), to identify and provide a description of the significance of heritage assets on or adjacent to the site and the likely effects of development on that significance. - 1.3 The following report makes reference to the relevant legislation contained within the Planning (Listed Buildings and Conservation Areas) Act 1990 and both national and local planning policy.
-In addition, relevant Historic England guidance, notably the recently published HEAN 12: Statements of Heritage Significance (Historic England 2019), GPA3: The Setting of Heritage Assets Historic England 2017) and Conservation Principles (English Heritage 2008) has been consulted to inform the judgements made. - 1.4 The conclusions reached in this report are informed by detailed historic research, a site inspection and the application of professional judgement based on historic, archaeological, architectural or artistic interest. - 1.5 This heritage statement does not consider below-ground (archaeological) heritage assets.
+- 1.1 Summary - 1.1.1 This heritage statement (HS) has been prepared by Lanpro Services Limited on behalf of Taylor Wimpey Manchester to inform the reserved matters planning application for Phases 5 and 6 of Higher Standen Farm (planning Ref.
+3/2022/0317) (hereafter to referred as the 'study site').
+This heritage statement has been updated to support the revision of the proposed scheme in line with advice from Ribble Valley Council.
+The study site is located within the administrative boundary of Ribble Valley Borough Council. - 1.1.2 This heritage statement has been prepared in compliance with the National Planning Policy Framework (NPPF 2024), to identify and provide a description of the significance of heritage assets on or adjacent to the site and the likely effects of development on that significance. - 1.1.3 The following report makes reference to the relevant legislation contained within the Planning (Listed Buildings and Conservation Areas) Act 1990 and both national and local planning policy.
+In addition, relevant Historic England guidance, notably HEAN 12: Statements of Heritage Significance (Historic England 2019), GPA3: The Setting of Heritage Assets Historic England 2017) and Conservation Principles (English Heritage 2008) has been consulted to inform the judgements made. - 1.1.4 The conclusions reached in this report are informed by detailed historic research, a site inspection and the application of professional judgement based on historic, archaeological, architectural or artistic interest. - 1.1.5 This heritage statement does not consider below-ground (archaeological) heritage assets.